meergo/analytics-go/Readme.md

 ## Gzip support

-The Go SDK supports Gzip compression from version 4.1.0 and it is enabled by default.
+The Go SDK supports Gzip compression and it is enabled by default.
 However, you can disable this feature by setting the `DisableGzip` parameter to `true` while initializing the SDK, as shown:

 ```go
 client, _ := analytics.NewWithConfig(WRITE_KEY,